Looking for engaging Day of the Dead Spanish activities?

 Be sure to get your free Vocabulary and Secret Message Worksheet.
 Access it in my Free Resource Library (plus get lots of other goodies).

-Wishing all of you a wonderful Día de los Muertos in Spanish class!
+Wishing you a wonderful Día de los Muertos in Spanish class!